MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/functional-stl-clr.md

 ## <a name="bind1st-stlclr"></a><a name="bind1st"></a>bind1st (STL/CLR)

-Bağımsız değişken ve functor için bir `binder1st` oluşturur.
+`binder1st`Bağımsız değişken ve functor için bir üretir.

 ### <a name="syntax"></a>Sözdizimi